 The important factor in this type is the invisibility of the brackets.
 Thus, it will have no negative effect on the patient’s face.
 As time passes, teeth will be straightened and aligned and the patient will look better.
 So positive changes will be seen in the patient’s face.

-Invisible orthodontics do not hurt.
-Feeling a bit sore at the early days of treatment is natural.
-Anyhow, slight pressure is applied to the teeth in order to move them.
+Simply put, Invisible orthodontics do not cause any pain.
+However, feeling a bit sore at the early days of treatment is natural.
+Moreover, slight pressure is applied to the teeth in order to move them.
 The standard amount of pressure is applied to the teeth, which does not cause tooth damage but, to the contrary, it helps improve its health.

 7- How Many Hours Per Day Should We Wear Invisible Aligners?